regiellis/civitai-models-cli/README.md

 ## Overview

-**Civitai Model Manager** is a Command Line Interface (CLI) tool I created to streamline the process of retrieving and managing AI models from the **CivitaiAI platform**.
-This came about as a solution to my own frustrations with the cumbersome Civitai website interface, which often felt slow and required an excessive number of clicks to download mode or inspect models.
+**Civitai Model Manager** is a Command Line Interface (CLI) tool I created to streamline the process of retrieving and managing AI models from the **Civitai platform**.
+This came about as a solution to quickly working with and manage models out side the main site.

 I initially intended for this to be just a module in a larger **Comfy CLI** toolset, but I found it so useful in its standalone format that I decided to share it with anyone who might feel the same way.